statamic/docs/content/collections/extending-docs/bard.md

 > If you need more TipTap methods than the ones passed into the arguments, you can use our [TipTap API](#tiptap-api).

+If you're providing a new mark and intend to use this Bard field on the front-end, you will also need to create a Mark class to be used by the PHP [renderer](#prosemirror-rendering).

 ## Buttons

 To add a button to the toolbar, use the `buttons` method.
 The callback may return a button object, or an array of them.